 What Can You Expect: Housing Stats

-With exponential recent population growth recently that is showing no signs of slowing, Austin’s real estate market is highly competitive.
-The inventory of available homes is low, and demand continues, causing prices to rise, but Austin’s average home price is still more than 20% below the national average.
+With exponential recent population growth that is showing no signs of slowing, Austin’s real estate market is highly competitive.
+The inventory of available homes is low, and demand continues, causing prices to rise, but Austin’s average home price is still 23% higher than the national average.

 What Can You Expect: Neighborhoods